If you’re new to outdoor activities and you don’t know where to go, this list is for you.

 It will guide you in your search for fun things to do outdoors in your area.

-Yeah, you could do a Google search, but it may lead you down a rabbit hole.
+Yeah, you could do a Google search, but it may lead you down a rabbit hole or outdated information.

 So I did the searching for you and provided helpful links and tips to get you on your way.